BtheGit/redux-redux/README.md

 }
 ```

 If we run the above code we should see 'Now you see me' followed by 'Error: Something went wrong' in the console.
-So whatever we throw will get caught by any try...catch block that is in contained in.
+So whatever we throw will get caught by any try...catch block that it is contained in.
 Importantly, if there are multiple nested try...catch blocks, the first one that is triggered by the 'throw' is the only one that will see it.
-So if we wrap anything in try...catch inside our Redux than external programs will never see the Errors either.
+So if we wrap anything in try...catch inside our Redux than external programs using the store will never see the Errors either.

 The onus will be on the external program to handle errors, we just want to make sure they get there.
 So we're going to start replacing our console.log error handling with throwing errors.